MicrosoftDocs/PowerShell-Docs/reference/6/PSReadLine/About/about_PSReadLine.md

 PSReadLine requires PowerShell 3.0, or newer, and the console host.
 It does not work in PowerShell ISE.
 It does work in the console of Visual Studio Code.

+### ConvertTo-SecureString

+If you use ConvertTo-SecureString the password will be stored in the following location as plain text: %userprofile%\AppData\Roaming\Microsoft\Windows\PowerShell\PSReadline\ConsoleHost_history.txt

 ### FEEDBACK & CONTRIBUTING TO PSReadLine

 [PSReadLine on GitHub](https://github.com/lzybkr/PSReadLine)